roman-milk/roman-milk.github.io/the-last-boy-scout.md

  ================

  One more chapter to go in our story about about Alex, the last Boy Scout.
 At always, votes and comments are much appreciated.
-Report_Story #1